IDU-CVLab/COV19D_3rd/README.md

 }

 # Colaboration
-* Please get in touch if you wish to collaborate and wish to request the pre-trained models.
+* Please get in touch if you wish to collaborate or wish to request the pre-trained models.